This is the multi-page printable view of this section. Click here to print.

 • array

-• Renders a list of input fields for multiple data input
+• Rendering a list of input fields that can accept multiple data entries

 • boolean